mdcnn/Depth-Image-Quality-Enhancement/README.md

 **If your paper about [[this topic]](https://www.researchgate.net/project/Depth-Image-Quality-Enhancement?_sg=HmdjiODaWxK16knSMpg145NO57irmDyf9eT89AvdRvGQW0PF7183AyVlmtKWRSpiWeIuHNSZiG_aqkORdaCIlJI06BW-802edcCB) is not listed among them, please contact us (leejun@tyust.edu.cn).**

 **Maybe you are interested in [[Latest Image and Video Compression/Coding Resource]](https://github.com/mdcnn/Image-and-Video-Compression-Resource)**

-# NOTICE:

-**We now are writing a review paper on "depth quality enhancement".
-If you hope your published or arXiv papers to be cited in this paper, you can send us (leejun@tyust.edu.cn) an email about your paper.**

 # The summary of some available codes or projects